 Assumptions About Your Retirement Investment Account

 There are some basic assumptions about using the withdrawal strategy to live off your investments.
-(Assumptions make me a little nervous.)

 1. The investment withdrawal strategy assumes your investment accounts will appreciate over the time you are withdrawing from them.
+This appreciation may come from interest, dividends, or capital gains.
+It could also come from compounding of investment income and gains, or even initial deposits.

 2. It further assumes your withdrawals will be less than the increase in value of your portfolio for at least most years.